justeattakeaway/pie/apps/pie-docs/src/components/textarea/overview/overview.md

     {% contentPageImage {
       src: "../../../assets/img/components/textarea/fixed-height.svg",
       width: "256px",
-      alt: "Textarea component with a label and text inside it.
-Textarea's character counter on the right top of the component shows that there are fifty from fifty symbols."
+      alt: "A textarea component with a label, and text inside it.
+The character counter on the top right of the component shows fifty out of fifty characters."
     } %}
   {% endcontentItem %}
   {% contentItem %}
     {% contentPageImage {
       src: "../../../assets/img/components/textarea/scrolled.svg",
       width: "256px",
-      alt: "An example of a textarea component with a lot of text content inside on a mobile device.
+      alt: "An example of a textarea component containing lots of text content on a mobile device.
 This textarea has a fixed height and scroll functionality."
     } %}
   {% endcontentItem %}
 {% endcontentLayout %}